zsparal/api-documentation/source/reference/v2/methods-api/list-methods.rst

        Possible values: ``oneoff`` ``first`` ``recurring``

    * - | ``locale``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – Passing a locale will sort the payment methods in the preferred order for the country, and translate the payment method names in the corresponding language.
+     - Passing a locale will sort the payment methods in the preferred order for the country, and translate the payment method names in the corresponding language.

        Possible values: ``en_US`` ``de_AT`` ``de_CH`` ``de_DE`` ``es_ES`` ``fr_BE`` ``fr_FR`` ``nl_BE`` ``nl_NL``

    * - | ``amount``

-       | object
+       .. type:: object
+          :required: false

-     - Optional – An object containing ``value`` and ``currency``.
+     - An object containing ``value`` and ``currency``.
 Only methods that support the amount and currency are returned.

        Example: ``https://api.mollie.com/v2/methods?amount[value]=100.00&amount[currency]=USD``